-We have been teaching Latin at UIUC for over 100 years!
+We have been teaching Latin at Illinois for over 100 years!
 Our Latin program reflects the department’s traditional strength in classical philology (the close study of texts at the level of the word or phrase).